imvu/bluesteel/README.md

 - **Text**

-    If the output of a command is a json string with the form below, BlueSteel will show a text on the benchmark execution page.
+    If the output of a command is a JSON string with the form below, BlueSteel will show a text on the Benchmark Execution page.
 In this case, "data" field should be a string.

 ```